 Which habits are most effective in a morning routine?
 Well, it depends on YOU and what YOU need, so feel free to customize to suit your own goals.
 However, I have put so many hours of research into finding the most effective habits that are replicated by the world’s most successful (in all senses of the word) people, have the best science backing them up, and feel the best to myself and my clients … that I’m confident this WAKEUP+GO checklist is a great place to start.

 Here’s my WAKEUP+GO Morning Routine Checklist:

 - W for Water: Starting your day with water leads to more energy, fewer cravings, better digestion, and SO much more.
-I recommend water before If you’d like to mix with apple cider vinegar, that’s fine!
+I recommend water before coffee, which I know is tough for many, but is so effective at helping your kidneys and liver detoxify, and helping you feel more natural energy through the day!
+Plain water is just fine, but if you’d like to mix with a pinch of sea salt, clean electrolyte powder, lemon juice, or apple cider vinegar, that’s fine!